Montgomery Canal: Early progress

 Welshpool Borough Council refused the use of their tip for material removed from the canal but a local farmer called W Davies offered the use of his land.
 Buttington Contractors offered items of equipment and the event was planned for the weekend of 18 and 19 October 1969.
 Some 100 volunteers were expected and pumping began on Friday evening.
 The Severn River Board removed over 700 fish on Saturday morning and numbers attending exceeded expectations.
 Despite warnings by British Waterways not to touch it, the Lledan Brook flood paddle was opened to assist in the drainage of the canal and over 200 people set to work using hand tools and borrowed equipment including a mobile crane, ten dumper trucks, four 7-ton tipper trucks, three JCB diggers and a Hy-Mac long arm excavator.
 Brian Haskins, the British Waterways area engineer from Northwich, visited the site and overlooked the use of the flood paddle.
 There was considerable interest from the townspeople and the number of onlookers became a bit of a hazard.
 The cleared canal was refilled on the Sunday and the Mayor and Mayoress rode along the section on a cruiser that had been trailed from Market Drayton.
 The canal route for the bypass was subsequently rejected by a public enquiry.

 The Inland Waterways Amenity Advisory Council published a review on 20 August 1971 which assessed the potential of the "Remainder Waterways" which had been defined in the Transport Act 1968.
 This advocated the complete restoration of the Montgomery Canal among other suggestions.
 The Prince of Wales announced a plan to restore 7 mi of the canal to amenity waterway standards in October 1973.
 This was achieved through the Prince of Wales Committee of the House of Lords and was to be managed by the Shropshire Union Canal Society.
-The scheme was also backed by the Variety Club of Great Britain who wanted to use the restored canal as a recreational base for the benefit of handicapped children.
+The scheme was backed by the Variety Club of Great Britain who wanted to use the restored canal as a recreational base for the benefit of handicapped children.
 The Prince formally opened Welshpool Town Lock on 23 May 1974 as the scheme got under way.
 Despite the progress being made, the Welsh Office approved a scheme in 1976 to construct a bypass road at Arddleen which would have crossed the canal at low level and culverted the canal beneath it.
 The Inland Waterways Association and the Shropshire Union Canal Society worked together to get the scheme changed and by mid-1978, an engineering solution had been worked out but the costs involved brought delays to the restoration.